umati/Sample-Server/doc/.vscode/build_on_windows.md

 * Hit `ctrl+shift+p` and enter `> CMake: Configure` to configure
 * Hit `ctrl+shift+p` and enter `> CMake: Build Target` the select `SampleServer EXECUTABLE` to build.

-Alternativly you can use the buttons at the bottom of the IDE:
+Alternatively you can use the buttons at the bottom of the IDE:
 ![alt text](image-3.png)

 Alternative for Step 2 (using commandline):